bruvellu/cephalic-furrow/3-text/furrow.md

 BCV and PT conceived the study.
 BCV designed the experiments, generated the fly stocks, performed the live imaging and image processing, and analysed the data.
-MBC performed the laser ablations and cauterizations and strain rate analyses.
+MBC performed the laser ablations and cauterizations and the strain rate analyses.
-CDM, AK, and AS designed and created the model.
+CDM, AK, and AS designed the model.
-AK and AS ran and analyzed the simulation results.
+AK and AS created the model and performed the simulations.
 BCV wrote the manuscript.
 All authors revised and contributed to the text.